zaphosting/docs/docs/dedicated-linux-plesk.md

 ---
 id: dedicated-linux-plesk
 title: "Dedicated Server: Installation of Plesk"
-description: Information on how to install Plesk on on your Linux Dedicated Server from ZAP-Hosting
+description: "Information on how to install Plesk on on your Linux Dedicated Server from ZAP-Hosting"
 sidebar_label: Install Plesk
 services:
   - dedicated